pebos/UUIDRedirect/README.md

 # UUIDRedirect

 **UUIDRedirect** is a Velocity proxy plugin that automatically redirects players with specific UUIDs (and/or usernames) to designated servers.
-It also prevents redirected players from switching to other servers, making it perfect for private lobbies, staff servers, or pre-assigned game modes.
+It also prevents redirected players from switching to other servers.

 ## Features